- Enrollment Fees

 The Refund Policy applies to all for-credit classes regardless of location of the class.

-All fee refunds will be paid by University check.
+All fee refunds will be paid by ACH or check.

 When any student enrolled in for-credit classes withdraws from Idaho State University or makes schedule changes that reduce the fee obligation, refunds are made on the following basis: